Founding Artistic Director and Conductor

 (Photo Credit: Pink Parasol Photography)

-Barbara Thibaudeau is the Executive Director and Assistant Conductor of the Minnesota Mormon Chorale.
-This is her 11th year with the Chorale.
-She holds a Bachelor of Science degree in Elementary Education from the University of Minnesota, with an emphasis in music.
-She studied both piano and vocal performance, and sang in the BYU-Idaho A Cappella Choir.
-She has taught piano in her private studio for 20 years, and has performed both as an accompanist and vocalist.
-She has taught professionally in the elementary classroom, music classrooms and high school choir.
-She is the founding director of Bravo Performances for Schools, a performance based music appreciation program for elementary schools which introduces children to the performing arts.
-As a music specialist in her church, she has conducted regional children, youth, and adult choirs that have performed in church and community settings.
-She has written and produced two stage productions that included vocal, theatrical, dance, multi-media and instrumental performers.
-She is an active member of the American Choral Directors Association of Minnesota (ACDA).
-She and her husband, Patrick, reside in Maplewood and find great joy in their six children, all of whom are musicians.
+Barbara Thibaudeau is the Artistic Director and Conductor of the Minnesota Saints Chorale.
+She has been with the Chorale since 2007.
+She attended BYU-Idaho, Brigham Young University, and the University of Minnesota where she holds a Bachelor of Science degree in Elementary Education with an emphasis in music.
+In addition to professionally teaching music at the high school and elementary school levels, Barbara is also the founding director of Bravo Performances for Schools, a performance-based music appreciation program which introduces elementary school children to the performing arts.
+She has studied both piano and vocal performance, and she sang in the a cappella choir at BYU-Idaho.
+She taught piano in her private studio for 20 years and has performed both as an accompanist and vocalist.
+As a music specialist in her church, she has conducted regional children, youth, and adult choirs, including performances in church and community settings.
+She has written and produced two stage-productions that included vocal, theatrical, dance, multi-media, and instrumental performers.
+She is an active member of the American Choral Directors Association of Minnesota (ACDA-MN).
+She and her husband, Patrick, reside in Oakdale and find great joy in their six children, all of whom are musicians.

 Kate McWilliams holds a BM in Music Education and an MM in Violin Performance, with a concentration in Early Music, from the University of Delaware (1999), and an MA in Musicology from the University of Minnesota (2002).
 She teaches violin and viola performance in private lessons and frequently gives lectures in schools about different aspects of music in society.
 A professional instrument builder, Kate enjoys researching and recreating underappreciated medieval instruments.
 Her instruments can be found in the hands of professional and amateur players, as well as in university collections.
 She lives in Shoreview with her husband and two children.